 Are group bookings available?

-Do you cater for special dietary requirements?
-Yes, Toby’s Tea Tent offer a range of food, including vegetarian and gluten-free, while our street food sellers offer vegan, gluten-free, dairy-free, organic and fair trade catering.
+Special dietary requirements?
+Yes, including vegan, gluten-free, dairy-free, organic and fair trade catering.
 See here for more information about who does what.

 How wheelchair friendly is the festival site?